iMikie/Database-CheatSheet/README.md

 3 | Plastic Ono | ?  | Apple | 1254-95
 4 | Paul McCartney Band | Band on the Run | Apple | 5747-48

- Likewise, could be true for a table of musicians.
+####Likewise a table of musicians:

 ID | name | status
 ---| -------------|---------|-------|------
 1 | John Lennon | deceased |
 2 | Paul McCartney | Still Kicking |

+Note that you couldn't store a list of musicians in the Band table because bands have varying numbers of musicians.
+In this case you need Relational's type 2 table.
 <br>
  **Type 2)** is a table of relationships, called "junction" or "join" table (not to be confused with the SQL command JOIN).
  It relates unique items in one type 1 table to unique items in another type 1 table.
 For example, each band has several